 Step 3.
 Configuring MySQL.

-By default, MySQL is not hardened.
-You can secure MySQL using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.

-Next we will need to log in to the MySQL console and create a database for the Moodle.
+Next, we will need to log in to the MySQL console and create a database for Moodle.
 Run the following command: